Sound Space Musical Terms and Definitions Glossary

 Verse: A section of a song with lyrics.

-Vibrato: A slight, rapid variation in pitch.
+Vibrato: Rapid variation in pitch.

 W

-Whole Note: A note held for four beats in common time.
+Whole Note: A note lasting four beats.

-Waltz: A dance in triple meter.
+Waltz: Music in triple meter.

 X